adapter-hub/adapters/docs/training.md

 model.add_classification_head(data_args.task_name, num_labels=num_labels)
 ```

-Note that this change is optional and training will also work with the original model class.
+Alternatively, you can also use the original `transformers` class and initialize the model for the usage of adapters by calling `adapters.init(model)`.
-Learn more about the benefits of AdapterModel classes [here](prediction_heads.md).
+Learn more about the benefits of AdapterModel classes [here](prediction_heads.md)

 ### Step C - Setup adapter methods